catapillie/mer-proto/README.md

 "nothing" ++ "happens"
 ```

 Here, `do_something()` is an expression statement, the expression being a [function call](#function-calls).
 It is not useless, as calling the function `do_something` will cause something to be printed.
+The discarded value is `()`.
 However, the expression statement `"nothing" ++ "happens"` (the expression in question this time being a [concatenation operation](#concatenation-operation)) has no side effects, so it does nothing visible (the evaluation may or may not be performed still, but you can't tell).
+The discarded value here is the result of the concatenation.

 #### Block statement
 Block statements are a list of statements, wrapped in braces (`{` and `}`).